olebole/irafdoc/doc/onedspec.odcombine.rst

   <dt><b>output</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='output' Line='output' -->
   <dd>List of output images to be created containing the combined spectra.
 If
-  the grouping option is <tt>"all"</tt> then only one output image is created with the specified name.
-If the grouping option is <tt>"images"</tt> then there will be one output image for each input image and the output list must match the input list in number.
-If the grouping option is <tt>"apertures"</tt> then only one output root name is specified and there will be one output image for each selected aperture.
+  the grouping option is <span style="font-family: monospace;">"all"</span> then only one output image is created with the specified name.
+If the grouping option is <span style="font-family: monospace;">"images"</span> then there will be one output image for each input image and the output list must match the input list in number.
+If the grouping option is <span style="font-family: monospace;">"apertures"</span> then only one output root name is specified and there will be one output image for each selected aperture.
 In this case the output images will have a name formed from the root name and a four digit aperture number extension.
 In all cases the